 6. Sharing of Information Collected

-SAVO may share Data About SAVO Customers and Visitors with the Company’s agents so that these agents can contact Customers and Visitors who have provided contact information on our behalf.
+SAVO may share Data About SAVO Customers and data about Visitors with the Company’s agents so that these agents can contact Customers and Visitors who have provided contact information on our behalf.
 SAVO may also share Data About SAVO Customers with the Company’s agents to ensure the quality of information provided.
-SAVO does not share, sell, rent, or trade personally identifiable information with third parties for their promotional purposes.

 SAVO uses a third-party intermediary to manage credit card processing.
 This intermediary is not permitted to store, retain, or use Billing Information except for the sole purpose of credit card processing on the Company’s behalf.